 You can also set-up rules within your email system that can help manage your emails and you can also set up folders for sorting your emails.
 Two folders I have set-up are labelled “Action” for anything that requires me to do something, and “Waiting” for anything I’m waiting on someone else to do something.

-These are some simple steps to start reducing your workload and free up more of your time to do the things that are important to you.
+These are simple steps to reduce your workload and free up more of your time to do the things important to you.
 My motto is to do less instead of getting better at doing more.